patrick-steele-idem/require-self-ref/README.md

 # Related projects:

 - [app-module-path](https://github.com/patrick-steele-idem/app-module-path-node) - Simple module to add additional directories to the Node module search for top-level app modules
+- [wavy](https://github.com/kolodny/wavy) - Similar to this package, but requires a `postinstall` script and symbolic links

 # License